 Bring your bikes and ride at the Washington Park Velodrome, the oldest operating track in the country, hosting bicycle races since 1927.
 The track is 333.3 meters in length, with 27 degree banking in the corners.
 The track has produced countless National Champions and Olympians.
 It’s open for public use when it’s not being used by the Kenosha Velodrome Racing association.
 Or, join the races!
 Citizen Stock bike racing is held every Monday night from early June through mid-August.

 Make it a ski trip in the winter!
 Hours of fun await you on the mountain!
 Wilmot Mountain Ski & Snowboard Area offers 25 unique runs with a varied terrain for all skiers and snowboarders, from novices to experts.
 The mountain features a Snocross course, with banked turns, rollers, jumps, and plenty of speed; a mogul field; and four wildly popular Terrain Parks for passionate free-style skiers and riders.
-A brand new tubing facility highlights the 2011-2012 winter season!
+Also enjoy snow tubing!